 The UCI Libraries welcomes your comments, suggestions for improvements, and compliments!
 This page is designed to provide answers to commonly asked questions about the Libraries as well as to share comments about services and resources that we provide.
-If you wish submit a comment yourself, please do so via this webform.
+If you wish to submit a comment yourself, please do so via our online feedback form.

 Q.When will the bathrooms in Langson Library be improved?

 A.The Langson Library public restrooms are currently being refreshed from the original 1965 color and tile patterns.
 Currently the 1st and 3rd Floor Men's and Women's restrooms are completed.
 Included in these projects are: new color tile pattern, new plumbing fixtures, new stall partitions, lighting enhancements where needed, and fresh paint.
 The 4th Floor restrooms will be addressed begining September 2013.
 Once the 4th Floor is completed we will move to the 2nd Floor.
 The order in which we are approaching these projects is based on the overall condition of wear and tear.

 Q.I think that you should fully shut down all Library computers at the end of the day when all the libraries & study centers are closed...
 Also, the monitors should be shut off and screen savers could be left blank (instead of flashing the UCI library logo).
 Both those changes could also save energy.